ap48atgazetadotpl/R_GUS_retrieving/README.md

 The process is developed automatically and if necessary, manually.

- - if missing units have been detected on previous stage, the appropiate .rds file(s) with automatically retrieved data is/are to be supplemented to avoid missing values throughout Statistics Poland webportal.
-The missing data are to be retrieved manually and stored in file: "/Data/app.xlsx",
+ - if missing units have been detected on previous stage, the appropiate .rds file(s) with automatically retrieved data is/are to be supplemented to avoid missing values:
+   - the missing data are to be retrieved manually from Statistics Poland webportal and writen into file: "/Data/app.xlsx",
- - the automatically retrieved data are to be merged with data with supplementing information.
-After merge the Complete dataset is written  to .rds in "/Data/..." directory, ("transforming_functions")
+   - in the next step, automatically retrieved data have to be merged with manually retrieved supplementary data.
+   - when merged, complete dataset is written  to .rds in "/Data/..." directory, ("create_variables")
- - after merge, the separate dataframes - each for variable - are created ("transforming_functions"),
+ - after merge, the separate dataframes - each for variable - are created ("create_variables"),
+ - integration of separated dataframes into one dataframe: "variables_dataframe" ("create_variables_dataframe")

 ### Load

-- integration separated dataframes with variables into one dataframe ("load_variables_dataframe") with function: /loading_functions/load_variables_dataframe

-## Creating global variables
+ - element to supply (load data into postgresql).

+### Derivative actions: aggregations

-- generating aggregations ("variables_global") of variables from "variables dataframe" for future use  (II) in "/global/variables_global.R:,
+- generating aggregations ("create_aggregations") of variables from "variables dataframe" for future use.

-## Sample usage
+### Derivative actions: generating plots

-- feeding the graphical presentations with values from created dataframe using functions presented in dir: /plotting_functions.
+- feeding the graphical presentations with values from created variables_dataframe using functions presented in dir: /plotting_functions.

 ## Usage